 Our respite program can provide short-term relief for a few hours, a day, a weekend, or sometimes longer.
 However, respite care is not a substitute for ongoing care, adult day care or any other funded program.
 It's just a way to support families who take care of their loved ones at home.
 Families can choose from many respite care venues, including the family home, community and recreational programs, camps, and approved respite facilities.

 NOTE: Respite applications will not be processed for family members who receive state-funded, in-home supports.
 This includes services received through Community First Choice, REM, Community Pathways, Family Supports Waiver, Maryland Community Support, Autism Waiver, etc.

 Eligibility for a subsidy does not guarantee funds for each respite occasion requested.
 There is limited funding for respite care and our goal is to assist as many families as possible each month.
 Even if a family doesn't qualify for a subsidy, they are provided with referrals to screened, trained and qualified respite care providers and information about additional community resources.

-To apply for respite, complete the application and submit it by mail or secure (password protected) email to our office.
-Please include all supporting documents as required.
+To apply for respite, complete the application and return it via US Mail or email to our office.
+Emailed documents must be in Adobe format—no photos will be accepted—and should be password-protected.

 Respite is funded primarily through a contract with the Montgomery County Department of Health and Human Services.
 Changes to the respite program may occur based upon state, county and provider agency regulations and recommendations.